Jahia/github-to-academy/README.md

   # Type of the node, defaults to "jnt:bigText"
   $type: jnt:bigText
   # The name of the prop that holds the HTML content,
-  # defaults to "text" if "$type" is unset, mandatory for custom node types
+  # defaults to "text" if unset, mandatory for custom node types
-  $html: text
+  $body: text
   # All non $-prefixed properties will be passed as-is to create/update the node
   # Note that mandatory properties must be set
   'jcr:title': My Title